koljapluemer/vocab-city/doc/notes/Vocab City.md

     - but does make stuff like 1-tile-wide streets possible easily

 - how about a fun fact building where you can talk about special rules, grammar, ...

+- could use [this tut](https://www.youtube.com/playlist?list=PL3cGrGHvkwn3zyVj-lHM1aGYhNv8E0HBS) to learn about eco and what not